BEST THINGS TO DO IN SESIMBRA – PORTUGAL’S FAVOURITE SEASIDE HAVEN

-Basking quietly on Portugal’s coast is the sleepy seaside fishing village of Sesimbra.
-A mere 40 kilometres from the capital city Lisbon, Sesimbra is easily accessed by road.
-The village still exudes that laid back seaside vibe you would hope for, offering a perfect escape from city life.
-For a day trip or longer, it truly is a haven.
+Basking quietly on Portugal’s coast is the seaside fishing village of Sesimbra, a mere 40 kilometres from the capital city of Lisbon.
+We came across this ‘fishy’ town as we were campervanning in Portugal.
+The village exudes a relaxed seaside vibe, offering a perfect escape from city life.

-Sesimbra has much to offer, whether it’s lazing on the sandy beaches, paddling in the crystal waters or wandering the village sand soaking in its character, there is something for everyone here.
-And let’s not forget, that just 16 kilometres away, lies the wild and untamed coastline of Cabo Espichel.
-Where do we start?
+Sesimbra has much to offer.
+Whether it’s lazing on the sandy beaches, paddling in the crystal waters or wandering the village soaking in its character.
+It is also surrounded by the inviting Arrabida National Park to the east and the wild coast of Cabo Espichel to the west.